KALMA is a death positive brand for the living.

 We believe that it’s good business to be good humans.

-Our products are ethically-produced, small-batch, and handmade by a variety of woman- and minority-owned businesses with an emphasis on goods Made in the USA.
+Our products are thoughtfully sourced, with an emphasis on featuring small-batch and handmade items from a variety of woman-, enby- and minority-owned businesses.
 We strive to honor diversity and intersectionality in all that we do.

 We take care of our earth home by operating with as little plastic as possible, using recycled and recyclable packaging, and by stocking new and vintage products made of durable and natural materials.